 R.I.C.E vs. M.E.A.T

-10 Natural Treatments for Easing Pain and Inflammation
+10 Natural Treatments for Pain and Inflammation

 - Arnica Montana – Homeopathic Arnica can be taken sublingually (under the tongue) or Arnica gel, liniment, cream, or salve can be rubbed topically onto areas of trauma, bruising, sprains and strains.
 Avoid getting it in open wounds.

-- Cinnamon – The anti-inflammatory properties of cinnamon can help to ease swelling.
+- Cinnamon – the anti-inflammatory properties of cinnamon can help to ease swelling.

-- Garlic – The anti-inflammatory properties of garlic have been widely known to ease arthritis pain and swelling.
+- Garlic – the anti-inflammatory properties of garlic have been widely known to ease arthritis pain and swelling.

-- Turmeric – Curcumin, a phytochemical found in turmeric, can help reduce inflammation in the body.
+- Turmeric – curcumin, a phytochemical found in turmeric, has been shown to help reduce inflammation in the body.